mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 ## 802.11s

-Ad-Hoc vs. Infrastructure Mode

-802.11s needs a special mentioning here, because it is implemented in wifi hardware and provides the base to run other routing protocols on top.
+802.11s needs a special mentioning here, because it is implemented in wireless hardware and provides the base to run other routing protocols on top.
 This is done by disabling 802.11s meshing and only using the MAC layer for some other mesh routing software.
 802.11s alone provides a mesh network of up to 32 nodes, which is not sufficient for large scale networks.

 Note: Wireless Ad-Hoc mode can also be used to run mesh routing implementation on top.
 But it is old and often broken.

-## Implemenation
+## Implemenations

 [Babel](https://www.irif.fr/~jch/software/babel/)
 [BATMAN-adv](https://www.open-mesh.org/projects/batman-adv/wiki)